 - Up Faith & Family

-Users who subscribe within the app will have an integrated experience that never leaves the app.
-Other apps can tap into Up Next and Universal Search but will be launched within their respective apps, like Hulu.
+Users who subscribe within the app will have an integrated experience that never leaves the app's confines.
+Other tvOS apps can tap into Up Next and Universal Search but still launch in their respective apps.
+One current example of the latter is Hulu.

 The Apple TV is a HomeKit hub but does not have a dedicated Home app.
-By acting as a hub, it allows users to operate devices when not connected to their home network.
+By acting as a hub, it allows users to operate devices when away from their home network.
 Hubs also process more intensive tasks locally, like routines and scenes, rather than relying on HomeKit devices to do so.

 Apple implemented screensavers recorded with high-quality equipment to show off 4K HDR content when idle.
 These are called Aerial Screensavers and can be set to automatically download new screensavers as they are made available.